MARCH 7, 2016, DEADLINE

 RAP requires the following:

 RAP - June 26 through July 31, 2016

-The University of Illinois at Urbana-Champaign - College of Agricultural, Consumer and Environmental Sciences (ACES) is pleased to invite applications from current high school freshmen and sophomores of under-served and economically disadvantaged groups to participate in the Research Apprentice Program I (RAP-I).
+The University of Illinois at Urbana-Champaign - College of Agricultural, Consumer and Environmental Sciences (ACES) is pleased to invite applications from current high school sophomores and juniors of under-served, economically disadvantaged groups, and urban residents to participate in the Research Apprentice Program.
+Students invited to participate will be required to pay a $50.00 participation fee.
+Upon completion of the program students may qualify for a monetary award.
 Described below are some of the components of the program:

 Students will be assigned to small groups or teams where they develop a presentation based on a set of special learning activities.
-The RAP I activities require each team to demonstrate a basic understanding of the food supply chain, i.e., production, marketing, transportation processing, and advertising perspectives.
+The RAP activities require each team to demonstrate a basic understanding of their specific assigned area.
 A series of visits and seminars held at various businesses serve as a resource base for the information necessary to successfully complete this exercise.
-All RAP I activities emphasize teamwork, problem-solving, computer skills and presentation skill.
+All RAP activities emphasize teamwork, problem-solving, computer skills and presentation skills.
 At the end of the program, each team presents the outcomes of their assigned project activities.